agamyaaa14/BlushBot/README.md

 ## System Architecture 🧩

 The architecture consists of the following key modules:
-1. **User Input**: Collects user preferences through dropdowns, sliders, and buttons.
+1. **Data Collection**: Web Scraping from Myntra using Octoparse.
-2. **Data Collection**: Web Scraping from Myntra using Octoparse.
+2. **Data Preprocessing**: Filters and processes product data using custom logic.
-3. **Data Preprocessing**: Filters and processes product data using custom logic.
+3. **User Input**: Collects user preferences through dropdowns.
 4. **Recommendation Engine**: Suggests the best products based on user input using content-based filtering.
 5. **Deployment**: Displays the recommendations and interactive elements in Streamlit Cloud.
 6. **Output**: Top 5 Recommendations are displayed as brand, name, price and overall product rating.